nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 Before we continue, let's switch branches on our project just to see what happens.
 In GitHub for Windows, click on the branches button in the upper left and select "master".
 Then open up Windows Explorer on the Repo folder.
-You will notice that the "ThisMyNewFeatrure.txt" file has disappeared.
+You will notice that the "ThisMyNewFeature.txt" file has disappeared.
 This is because that file does not exist on the master branch; it only exists within the "MyNewFeature" branch.
 Switch back to GitHub for Windows and change the branch to "MyNewFeature" again.
 You will notice that the text file has now reappeared